intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Deploy your Own Cluster Serving
 ### 1. Installation
-Currently Analytics Zoo Cluster Serving supports installation by docker, with all dependencies already packaged, which is recommended.
-If you do not install with docker, you can install by download release, pip.
-Note that in this way you need to install Redis and TensorBoard (for visualizing the serving status) on the local node.
+It is recommended to install Cluster Serving by pulling the pre-built Docker image to your local node, which have packaged all the required dependencies.
+Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading) as well as Redis and TensorBoard (for visualizing the serving status) on the local node.
 #### Docker
 ```
 docker pull zoo-cluster-serving
 ```
-then,
+then, (or directly run `docker run`, it will pull the image if it does not exist)
 ```
 docker run zoo-cluster-serving
 ```
 Go inside the container and finish following operations.
-#### Not Docker
+#### Manual installation
 For Not Docker user, first, install [Redis]() and [TensorBoard]() (for visualizing the serving status) and start them.

 Install Analytics Zoo by download release or pip.